ulises-c/OnShape-DocuReader/notes/DONE.md

    1. Avoid monolithic code files (e.g. avoid create a massive file and split code up)
    2. Potentially means adding new pages such as: `detailed`, `document`, `assembly`, etc., but I am unsure.
 So think about different ways to navigating and recalling navigation
    3. Implement history-aware navigation (e.g., /document/:id routes, preserve filters and scroll position)
+6. Fix file structure in `public/`
+   1. I think I see an issue with my directory as well.
+I have `public/js/`​ which has all my `js` files, but within `public/` I have `router/` and `state/`​ which contain `js` files.
+   2. Continue with the creation of SPEC files in directories.
+      1. What is a `SPEC.md` file?
+Serves as a summary for cheap context instead of feeding entire files.
+   3. Fix broken import paths in `public/js/app.js` that prevented router initialization and broke login functionality

 ---

 _For older completed items, see notes/archives/DONE-XXX.md_